kgateway-dev/kgateway/docs/content/reference/cli/glooctl_check-crds.md

 ### Options

 ```
   -h, --help                 help for check-crds
+      --local-chart string   check against CRDs in helm chart at path specified by this flag (supersedes --version)
       --version string       version of gloo's CRDs to check against
 ```

 ### Options inherited from parent commands